Ekkehard-Schulze/indoor-climate-logger/README.md

 Screenshots from _plotly_time_series.py_
 ------------------------------------------------
-note: plotly is an interactive data exploration tool
+note: Plotly is an interactive data exploration tool